tchannagiri/DSBplot/README.md

 This `DSBplot` software is intended to allow processing and visualizing high-throughput sequencing data obtained for the purpose of studying double-strand break (DSB) repair due to the nonhomologous end-joining (NHEJ) repair mechanism.
 Basically, this means that we study the indels (insertions and deletions of nucleotides) that occur near the DSB site.
 The accompanying article can be found at LINK.
 This protocol was originally used in the study Jeon et al. ([link](https://doi.org/10.1101/2022.11.01.514688)) for studying DSB repair in human cells.
 That publication contains several examples of the graphs in the supplementary figures, as well as a discussion of insights gained from the resulting figures.

 The overall functionality of the package is to:
-  1. Preprocess DNA-seq reads that have been obtained from DSB (double-strand break) repair experiments.
+  1. Process DNA-seq short reads that have been obtained from DSB repair experiments.
   2. Quantify the variations (insertions, deletions, and substitutions) near the DSB site using sequence alignment.
-  3. Visualize the resulting variations using two types of figures: *sequence graphs* and *variation histograms*.
+  3. Visualize the resulting variations using two types of figures: *variation-distance graphs* and *variation-position histograms*.

-The expected inputs are DNA-seq libraries that have been treated in a very specific manner to properly allowing infering the variation with alignments.
-For a more detailed description of the expected input, see section [Commands](#commands) and the publication associated with this software (LINK).
+The expected inputs are DNA-seq short read libraries that have been obtained with *targeted amplicon sequencing*, meaning that sequencing primers are placed surround the DSB site to amplify a specific sequence around the DSB repair site.
+For a more detailed description of the expected input and how to the run the software, see section [Commands](#commands) and the publication associated with this software (LINK).

 ## Citation